NielErykDeTorres004/HPQC/week2/README.md

 ## Conclusions

 C wins on raw compute by a significant margin (~17x for tight loops) but that gap mostly disappears for I/O tasks where the OS is the bottleneck.
-The internal vs external timing comparison was useful for separating out Python's startup cost from its actual execution speed — a lot of the "Python is slow" reputation probably comes from benchmarking short programs where the interpreter startup dominates rather than the computation itself.
+The internal vs external timing comparison was useful for separating out Python's startup cost from its actual execution speed.
+A lot of the "Python is slow" reputation probably comes from benchmarking short programs where the interpreter startup dominates rather than the computation itself.

-The screen printing results were probably the most unexpected — I went in assuming C would be faster there too but both languages hit the same wall since theyre both just waiting on the terminal.
+The screen printing results were probably the most unexpected.
+I went in assuming C would be faster there too but both languages hit the same wall since theyre both just waiting on the terminal.
 The 1M C internal > external result is a bit odd and I dont have a great explanation for it beyond measurement noise.

 One thing to note is all of this was run on Cheetah and some of the shorter timings especially will vary a lot depending on system load at the time, so theyre not super reproducible.